quartznet/quartznet/docs/documentation/quartz-2.x/tutorial/job-stores.md

 RAMJobStore gets its name in the obvious way: it keeps all of its data in RAM.
 This is why it's lightning-fast, and also why it's so simple to configure.
 The drawback is that when your application ends (or crashes) all of the scheduling information is lost - this means RAMJobStore cannot honor the setting of "non-volatility" on jobs and triggers.
-For some applications this is acceptable - or even the desired behavior, but for other applications, this may be disasterous.
+For some applications this is acceptable - or even the desired behavior, but for other applications, this may be disastrous.

 **Configuring Quartz to use RAMJobStore**